Filing a Complaint

 For issues of abuse, neglect, or exploitation, contact Adult Protective Services at www.ncdhhs.gov/dss/local/

-Another resource you might use for help is the State Auditor’s Tipline who investigates “violations of state or federal laws, rule or regulation in administering state or federal programs, and substantial and specific danger to the public health and safety.”
+Another resource is the State Auditor’s Tipline who investigates “violations of state or federal laws, rule or regulation in administering state or federal programs, and substantial and specific danger to the public health and safety.”
 Learn more, https://www.auditor.nc.gov/tipline

-Resource to help you gather information to file a complaint
+Resources to help gather information to file a complaint

 The National Consumer Voice and the National Center on Elder Abuse has created new resources to help residents, family members, and long-term care ombudsman document residents concerns.
-These resources are intended to help parties better understand what helpful information to document when addressing concerns in long-term care settings.
+These resources are intended to help parties better understand what information is helpful to document when addressing concerns in long-term care settings.

 See these helpful resources below: